Home > Mac Data Recovery Tips

 4. Check the power supply of the WD My Passport for Mac drive

-It's well known that insufficient or no power supply in USB port could also lead to a hard drive not mounting issue.
-Therefore, you should make sure the WD My Passport for Mac hard drive is getting the appropriate power.
-If the drive came with a Y-cable, use both USB connectors.
-Moreover, do not connect the drive through a USB hub, connect it directly to the Mac.
-Make sure the power adapter is connected directly to a wall outlet, not to an extension cord.
+Insufficient or no power supply in the USB port can cause a hard drive not mounting issue.
+Ensure the WD My Passport for Mac hard drive is getting the appropriate power.
+If the drive has a Y-cable, use both USB connectors.

 5. Check the USB cable

-When the external hard drive is not showing up on Mac, ensure the cable is properly connected to both the drive and computer.
-Then try connecting your WD My Passport for Mac hard drive with a new USB cable if you can fetch another one.
+If the external hard drive is not showing up on the Mac, ensure the cable is properly connected to both the drive and the Mac.
+Connect your WD My Passport for Mac hard drive with a new USB cable to rule out any problematic factors, if possible.

 6. Check the USB port of your Mac

-If the problem still continues, try using a different USB port.
-Perhaps your Mac has two USB ports - the back and front ones.
-Assuming the My passport drivers are plugged in the front USB port, try to insert the drive into the back USB port.
+If the previous methods don't work out, try using a different USB port.
+Your Mac may have two USB ports - the back and front ones.
+If the WD My Passport drivers are plugged into the front USB port, try to insert the drive into the back USB port.

-If the hardware seems to be OK, let's check the software that is related to this disk problem.
-The My Passport disk driver, a software component, bridges the operating system and the drive to communicate with each other.
-But the files of My passport driver could be deleted, outdated, or corrupted for virus invasion or misoperation.
+If the hardware seems to be working, let's check the software related to this disk problem.
+The My Passport disk driver, a software component, bridges the operating system and the drive, allowing them to communicate.
+But the files of the My Passport driver may be deleted, outdated, or corrupted.
+Either a virus invasion or a corrupted installation may be the final cause.

 Step 2: Click Update (NOT UPGRADE!) to install a specific update or Update All to install all available updates.

-Sometimes, WD My Passport for Mac driver, software, and WD disk tool are needed, especially when you want to open a WD My Passport for Mac drive that is locked.
-You can go to WD official website and download software for WD My Passport troubleshooting and for WD My Passport driver update.
+Oftentimes, the Mac requires both the WD My Passport for Mac driver software and the WD disk tool.
+This is especially true when opening a locked WD My Passport for Mac drive.
+Go to the WD official website, download software for both WD My Passport troubleshooting and for WD My Passport driver update.

-What does it mean by mounting a WD My Passport drive on Mac?
+What does it mean to mount a WD My Passport drive on a Mac?

-The WD My Passport for Mac hard drive is specially designed for Mac mini computers, iMacs, MacBook Pros and MacBook Airs.
-You can access My Passport for Mac drives only when macOS recognizes the format of the drive.
-This process is called mounting.
+The WD My Passport for Mac hard drive is specially designed for Mac mini computers, iMacs, MacBook Pros, and MacBook Airs.
+You can access My Passport for Mac drives only when macOS recognizes the format of the drive, and this process is called mounting.

 Why is WD My Passport for Mac not mounting?

-WD hard drives, including My Passport and Easystore, won't mount on Mac when the disk format is not recognized.
-Such errors could be caused by a virus infection, sudden power failure, sudden power outage, unwanted interruption during transferring of data, etc. If the external hard drive won't mount, you can't open this WD My Passport for Mac drive and access your important files.
+WD hard drives, including My Passport and Easystore, won't mount on a Mac when the disk format is not recognized.
+These errors are often caused by a virus infection, sudden power failure, sudden power outage, or unwanted interruption during the transfer of data, etc. If the external hard drive won't mount, you're unable to open the WD My Passport for Mac drive and access your important files.

 WD My Passport for Mac hard drive (2 TB) won't mount on my MacBook Air, grayed out in Disk Utility.
 I have 1 TB of family photos on this hard drive, which are very precious to me.
 How to fix if WD My Passport for Mac not working on Mac?
 Any data recovery solution?
 Thanks a lot!